nginxinc/nginx-gateway-fabric/eps/README.md

 # Enhancement Proposal (EP)

 This document describes the process of submitting an Enhancement Proposal (EP).
 EPs are a way to propose, communicate, and coordinate on new features for the NGINX Kubernetes Gateway.
-It is based of the [Gateway Enhancement Proposals](https://github.com/kubernetes-sigs/gateway-api/blob/main/geps/overview.md).
+It is based off of the [Gateway Enhancement Proposals](https://github.com/kubernetes-sigs/gateway-api/blob/main/geps/overview.md).
 Their purpose is to: